Business Casual Dress Code Considered Harmful

 I guess for me it all comes back to the idea that the dress code, and the corporate culture overall, should be focused on creating the environment that is most conducive to employee productivity.
 If you’re a software company, that means programmer productivity.
 If you’re a software company that doesn’t recognize that your company’s success is directly proportional to the quality of your software (and therefore, the quality and productivity of your programmers), you probably have deeper problems than your dress code.

-If people are more comfortable in jeans and t-shirts, let them wear jeans and t-shirts.
+If people are more comfortable in jeans and t-shirts, then let them wear jeans and t-shirts.